 That sounds pretty good already.
 Now, let’s start with adding a first Livestorm zap.

-Pro tip: format properly your webinar date so that Spreadsheet can understand that this is a date format.
+Pro tip: format your webinar date properly.
+Spreadsheet needs to be able to understand that it is a date format.

 Want to go a little bit further?
 You can duplicate this zap and replace the first action with “When an attendee joins a webinar” trigger and the exact same configuration and data.

 Why are we doing this?
 We want you to be able to see who has actually joined a webinar.

 Now that you have your data logged, you can start messing around with your spreadsheet and generate graphs.
 I suggest you create a dashboard sheet that will manipulate your data in your logs sheet.
 This enables you to generate a global conversion rate (registrants/attendees).